The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 - it is one of the few Memovox watches with brand insignia written on the inner disc.

-Let's take a look at how such a small watch wears on the wrist.
-To recap, the watch has a diameter of just under 32mm, with a lug-to-lug (L2L) measurement of a more wearable 37mm due to the elongated lugs.
-The thickness is 10.5mm, including the crystal.
-Since it was obvious that the watch would look rather odd on my 19cm wrist, I asked a friend with an 18cm wrist for help, as well as my wife, and I took pictures of the watch on her wrist as well.
-Whether you would wear it or not is for you to decide.
+Let’s take a look at how such a small watch wears on the wrist.
+To recap, the watch has a diameter of just under 32 mm, with a lug-to-lug (L2L) measurement of a more wearable 37 mm thanks to the elongated lugs.
+The thickness, including the crystal, is 10.5 mm.
+Knowing that the watch would likely look a bit small on my 19 cm wrist, I asked a friend with an 18 cm wrist to try it on as well—and I also photographed the watch on my wife’s wrist.
+Whether or not you would wear it is up to you to decide.

 601 on my wrist (19 cm)